Check out this video to see why our OVCA teachers are staying in virtual education!

 Have student(s) complete ALL parts of the Introduction to Online Learning.

-Have student(s) complete Scantron Assessment for Math and Reading.
+Have student(s) complete PLA assessment for Math and Reading.

 Begin daily lessons. – If waiting on materials the student can still come to class connects and complete online lessons.

 You will hear from your school representative once the school year starts.
 But by going through the steps outlined above, you will have already completed many of the tools needed to get your school year started.